PIX3LFLUX/SaveBambi/README.md

                           --path_to_labelmap=PATH_TO_LABEL_MAP
                           --path_to_saved_model=PATH_TO_SAVED_MAP
   ```
+  Note: Pls remember to correctly give the path to the input and saved model correctly.
   here *path_to_input_video -> path to the input video on which detections have to be made
        *path_to_output_video -> path to where output file must be stored
        *path_to_labelmap -> path to the label map used in the ML model